oracle-livelabs/converged/microservices-ords-security/setup/setup.md

 # Workshop Setup

-## Overview
+## Introduction

 This lab will create a secure OCI infrastructure.
 Including ADB-S (Oracle Autonomous Database Shared) and ORDS (Oracle REST Data Services) Server on a private network, bastion service, bastion sessions to be able to access the environment.
 You can choose between using Cloud Shell (preferred method) or a local deployment (tools on your local desktop/laptop).

 Estimated Time: 30 minutes

+### Objectives

+* Clone the workshop repository
+* Execute the environment setup

+### Prerequisites

+This lab requires completion of the Get Started section in the Contents menu on the left.
+An Oracle Cloud paid account or free trial.
+To sign up for a trial account with $300 in credits for 30 days, click [Sign Up](http://oracle.com/cloud/free).

 ## IAM Policies requirements

 If you're running the workshop in your tenancy the assumptions are that you have the right permissions to create the following OCI resources:

-- VCNs, NSGs, Security Lists, Load Balancer etc.
+* VCNs, NSGs, Security Lists, Load Balancer etc.
-- Compute VM
+* Compute VM
-- ADB-S (Oracle Autonomous Database Shared) 19c
+* ADB-S (Oracle Autonomous Database Shared) 19c
-- Bastion Service and the associated sessions
+* Bastion Service and the associated sessions
-- API Gateway
+* API Gateway
-- Oracle Data Safe
+* Oracle Data Safe
-- Web Application Firewall (WAF)
+* Web Application Firewall (WAF)

 ## Terminal and browser requirements